Over half of Duke faculty members oppose SCOTUS ruling banning affirmative action, per The Chronicle’s faculty survey

 Comparison with national polls

 The opinions expressed by Duke faculty members do not seem to reflect the sentiment of Americans overall.
-A January survey by the Gallup Center on Black Voices found that approximately 68% of Americans think the SCOTUS ruling was “mostly a good thing.”
+A January survey of Americans by the Gallup Center on Black Voices found that approximately 68% of respondents thought the SCOTUS ruling was “mostly a good thing.”
 When disaggregated by race, the majorities of Black, Asian, white and Hispanic respondents viewed the ruling positively.

 Gallup found that Black adults were the least likely to support the ruling, which aligns with the results from Duke faculty.
 However, 52% of Black Gallup respondents said that the decision was “a good thing,” compared to only 14.28% of Black faculty respondents at Duke who supported the ruling.
 Gallup also found that white adults (72%) were more likely than Asian adults (63%) to support the ruling, whereas the opposite was true among Duke faculty.